RiteshKhan/ampHmat/README.md

 # Adaptive mixed-precision hybrid hierarchical matrices

-Hybrid hierarchical matrices are based on a hybrid admissibility condition.
+Hybrid hierarchical matrices are based on a hybrid admissibility condition: the standard admissibility condition is used at the coarser level of the hierarchy and the weak admissibility condition is used at the finer level of the hierarchy.

 <p align="center">
   <img src="Hmat/Images/hmat1.jpg" alt="H-matrix example" width="1000"><br>